 Clean room packaging: keeping unwanted particles, and failures, out of products.

-Our focus on delivering particle-free components is evident in our on-site, clean room technology comprised of a 1,100 square foot, ISO Class 5 facility (Fed Std.
+Our focus on delivering particle-free anti-static components is evident in our on-site, cleanroom technology comprised of a 1,100 square foot, ISO certified Class 5 facility (Fed Std.
 209E, Class 100 equivalent).
 We also maintain compliance with FDA standards by utilizing Class 100 or better laminar flow benches and ionized airflow-assisted packaging.

 Laser Light also has best practices in place for personnel to maintain a clean manufacturing environment, including extensive training in contamination control.
-These skilled professionals enter and exit the cleanroom through air showers and/or gowning rooms, and they must wear special clothing designed to trap contaminants that are naturally generated by skin and the body.
+These skilled professionals enter and exit the cleanroom – which should be obtained via a cleanroom rental if one is not readily available to you – through air showers and/or gowning rooms, and they must wear special clothing designed to trap contaminants that are naturally generated by skin and the body.